graphile/worker/README.md

 The following options for these methods are available.

-- `concurrency`: The equivalent of the cli `--jobs` option with the same default value.
+- `concurrency`: The equivalent of the CLI `--jobs` option with the same default value.
 - `nohandleSignals`: If set true, we won't install signal handlers and it'll be up to you to handle graceful shutdown of the worker if the process receives a signal.
-- `pollInterval`: The equivalent of the cli `--poll-interval` option with the same default value.
+- `pollInterval`: The equivalent of the CLI `--poll-interval` option with the same default value.
 - `logger`: To change how log messages are output you may provide a custom logger; see [`Logger`](#logger) below
 - the database is identified through one of these options:
   - `connectionString`: A PostgreSQL connection string to the database containing the job queue, or